evanpeikon/GSE_95077/README.md

 ## 🧫 Quality Control, Filtering, and Normalization

 The next step in our analysis is to filter out genes with low expression levels across all samples, which can introduce noise in the data.
 By filtering these out, you can make your results more reliable and improve your statistical power, making detecting real biological differences between conditions easier.
 Additionally, filtering out genes with low expression counts decreases computational load by reducing the number of genes in your dataset, making future downstream analyses faster.
-In the code block below, I'll show you how perform basic filtering and normalization, then I'll break the code down step by step, explaining how it works:
+In the code block below, I'll show you how perform basic filtering and normalization:
 ```
 # [Python]
 # create function to normalize and filter genes